-The status of a path difference is OK if a measured value for calculation is available on at least 2 measuring channels.
+The status of a standard deviation is OK if a measured value for calculation is available on at least 2 measuring channels.
+If the measurement is running with 2 or more measuring channels at the measuring point, the path difference and not the standard deviation is calculated.